fede183/notes/NotesAWS.md

 AWS Fargate(opens in a new tab) is a serverless compute engine for containers.
 It works with both Amazon ECS and Amazon EKS.

 When using AWS Fargate, you do not need to provision or manage servers.
 AWS Fargate manages your server infrastructure for you.
 You can focus more on innovating and developing your applications, and you pay only for the resources that are required to run your containers.

-### QA

-You want to use an Amazon EC2 instance for a batch processing workload.
-What would be the best Amazon EC2 instance type to use?

-Compute optimized

-What are the contract length options for Amazon EC2 Reserved Instances?
-(Select TWO.)

-1 year

-3 years

-You have a workload that will run for a total of 6 months and can withstand interruptions.
-What would be the most cost-efficient Amazon EC2 purchasing option?

-Spot Instance

-Which process is an example of Elastic Load Balancing?

-Ensuring that no single Amazon EC2 instance has to carry the full workload on its own

-You want to deploy and manage containerized applications.
-Which service should you use?

-Amazon Elastic Kubernetes Service (Amazon EKS)

 # Compute in the cloud